JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-upgrade-app.md

 ### kotlinx.serialization

 For `kotlinx.serialization`, you need the plugin required by the build system.
-The Kotlin serialization plugin is shipped with the Kotlin compiler distribution, and the IntelliJ IDEA plugin is bundled into the Kotlin plugin.
+The Kotlin serialization plugin ships with the Kotlin compiler distribution, and the IntelliJ IDEA plugin is bundled into the Kotlin plugin.

-You can set up the serialization plugin with the Kotlin plugin using the Gradle plugins DSL by adding this line to the existing `plugins` block at the very beginning of the `build.gradle.kts` file in the shared module:
+You can set up the serialization plugin with the Kotlin plugin using the Gradle plugin DSL.
+To do so, add the following line to the existing `plugins` block at the very beginning of the `build.gradle.kts` file in the shared module:

 ```kotlin